-We found evidence in classroom case studies that students can reason with extreme cases proposed by others, can generate variations for those cases, and can invent their own extreme cases.
-There is also evidence that extreme case reasoning can be scaffolded.
+We found evidence in classroom case studies that students can reason with extreme cases proposed by others, can generate multiple variations for those cases, and can invent their own extreme cases.
 There is evidence for the use of both kinesthetic and visual imagery in these episodes.
-Finally, we noted evidence for conceptual change occurring after the introduction of an extreme case, on the part of a student who was able to use the case to sort out the directions of a force and a pseudo-force affecting ones weight reading on a scale.
-The classroom extreme case exemplars presented here were part of two discussions in which students struggled to sort out the effects of different forces within their naïve models.
+Finally, we noted evidence for conceptual change occurring after the introduction of an extreme case-on the part of a student who was able to use the case to sort out the directions of a force and a pseudo-force affecting ones weight reading on a scale.

+The extreme case exemplars presented here were part of a discussion in which students struggled to sort out the effects of different forces within their naïve models of gravity.
 In this way, it appears that this non-formal reasoning process has the potential to contribute to content goals in model-based science lessons.
-Scaffolding by the teacher may be important in order to help students home in on generating an extreme case, or occasionally to suggest directly an interesting extreme case for consideration.
-We have seen episodes where the latter can be done by the teacher without the teacher running or immediately making inferences from the case, and where students were able to take on these functions.
-It may also be important for the teacher to help define the regimes of the phenomena being modeled, and to help students become aware of when their extreme cases leave one regime for another.